open-estuary/estuary/doc/Deploy_Manual.4D02.md

  After reboot or power off, all downloaded data will be lost.<br>
  This boot mode is just used for debugging.

- Boot D02 to UEFI menu.
+ Boot D02 to UEFI main menu.
 Select "Boot Manager"->"Eembedded Boot Loader(EBL)" and type the follow commands in EBL:

 1. Download Image binary file from FTP server to target board's RAM